MananJain39/Bangalore_Housing_Price/README.md

 # Bangalore_Housing_Price
 This is my attempt to make a ML model to predict the random rise in prices of houses in Bangalore.

+In this we will look at how to clean data and predict the price in area using LinearRegression, RandomForestClassifier and so on